Transitioning to Spring — 9 Outfits I Wore Last Month

 Then, I was in Nordstrom Rack and saw the Docs.
 They were on sale for $120 (originally $150) so I snatched them up.
 I did have doubts.
 First of all, the leather was very stiff.
 I wondered if they weren’t real leather.
 They are.
 But they seemed oddly plastic-y.
 I read a review that said they take a while to break in.
 You’re not kidding.
 I suffered a bad blister because I wore them with socks that were too short and the top edge carved a hole in my shin!
 Also, I wished they had a side zip so I don’t have to lace them up every time I put them on.
 I kept the first pair for a while comparing and contrasting them with the Docs and ultimately decided to just keep the Dr. Martens.

 The sizing was a little tricky.
 I am almost always an 8.5, but Dr. Martens don’t come in half sizes.
 I went down to an 8 and that even felt quite roomy.
 But 7s would have been too small.
 I accepted that they’re a little big.
 I have room to wear thick socks.
 (I tried adding an insole but that made them too tight.)
 Now that they’re broken in a bit, I am happy with them.
 They are perfect for winter, keep my feet warm, are very rain repellent, and are comfy for walking.
-Dr. Martens 1460 Mono boots: Nordstrom Rack
+The are no longer available at Nordstrom Rack but you can get them on Amazon here: Dr. Martens 1460 Mono boots

 I do want to share that I think the Dr. Martens 1460 Mono boots might possibly come in a different kind of leather.
-The ones at Nordstrom (not Nordstrom Rack) seem to be in a softer leather based on the reviews.
-Dr. Martens 1460 Mono boots: Nordstrom
+Try these: Dr. Martens 1460 Mono boots

 Outfit Inspiration: Shopping My Closet in 2022